puppetlabs/tasks-hands-on-lab/3-running-commands/README.md

 > **Time**: Approximately 5 minutes

 You can use Bolt to run arbitrary commands on a set of remote hosts.
 Let's see that in practice before we move on to more advanced features.
-Choose the excercise based on the operating system of your test nodes.
+Choose the exercise based on the operating system of your test nodes.

 - [Running shell commands on Linux nodes](#running-shell-commands-on-linux-nodes)
 - [Running PowerShell commands on Windows nodes](#running-powershell-commands-on-windows-nodes)